 Welcome to the homepage for the #MigraineChat Twitter chat.
-This monthly chat will take place the first Monday of each month from 1-2pm eastern time.
+This monthly chat will take place the first Monday of each month from 1-2pm eastern time (convert timezone).
 The goal is to cover topics that resonate with those with migraine disease.

 #Migrainechat was previously hosted by Anna Eidt.
-With her blessing, I’m re-launching the chat and partnering with my fellow My Chronic Brain editors to reach those who might benefit most from camaraderie and sharing information about a range of migraine-related topics.
+With her blessing, I re-launched the chat with My Chronic Brain to reach those who might benefit most from camaraderie and sharing information about a range of migraine-related topics.

-I have a few chats planned already, but if you have topic ideas, please feel free to
+I typically have a few chats planned, but if you have topic ideas or want to contact me about a guest co-hosting opportunity, please feel free to reach out.
+J

-share them in the comments below and join us over on Twitter each month.
+Otherwise, join us over on Twitter each month.
+Follow me: @beth_morton

 Chat Topic & Questions: